-Professors Gregorowicz, Lacy (Head), and Moberly Associate Professors Deravi and Hegji Assistant Professors Chiles, J. Clark, and Sollars
+Professors Gregorowicz, Lacy (Head), and Moberly Associate Professors Clark, Deravi, and Hegji Assistant Professors Chiles and Sollars (Assistant Dean)

 200. Essentials of Economics (5).
 Provides the background for a basic understanding of how the American economic system functions.
 Emphasis is placed on the operation of a capitalistic system, supply and demand, the institutions in the U.S. system, the role of government in the system and its relationship to the world economy.
 Will not substitute for EC 201 or EC 202.
 Available to non-business majors only.
+Economics I (5) Pr.
+MH 150 or MH 281 or equivalent

 201. Economics I (5).
-Pr., MH 150 or equivalent .
+Pr., MH 150 or MH 281 or equivalent.
 Economic principles with emphasis upon the macroeconomic aspects of the national economy.
 Introduction to the national income, price levels, employment, and beginning demand and supply theory.

-202. Economics II (5).
-Pr., MH 150 or equivalent .

-A continuation of economic principles with emphasis upon microeconomic aspects of the national economy.
+62 Auburn University at Montgomery 202.
+Economics II (5).
+Pr., MH 150 or MH 281 or equivalent.
+A continuation of economic principles with emphasis upon macroeco- nomic aspects of the national economy.
 Introduction to value theory, distribution of income, international economics, economic growth, and welfare economics.
 301. Contemporary Economic Problems (5).
-Pr., EC 201, EC 202, junior standing .
+Pr., EC 200, EC 201, or EC 202, junior standing.
 An intensive analysis of specific, current business and economic problems of major importance.
 350. Labor Economics (5).
 Pr., EC 202, junior standing.
 A theoretical and institutional examination of the labor market, including wage theories, unionism, the economics of collective bargaining, and problems of insecurity.
 360. Money and Banking (5).
 Pr., EC 201 or concurrently with EC 201, junior standing.
 Money, credit, and banking, including consideration of monetary systems, foreign exchange, and commercial banking with relation to the Federal Reserve System.

-370. Urban Economics (5).
-Pr., EC 201, EC 202, MH 150, QM 274 or MH 267, junior standing.

-Economic theory and technique applied to urban problems.
-These include the city economic base, land use, location theory, housing, urban renewal, and transportation.
-Emphasis is placed on cost-benefit analysis.
+This course is taught at Alabama State University.
 410. Intermediate Macroeconomics (5).
 Pr., EC 201, EC 202, junior standing.
 The study of the aggregate forces of supply and demand in an economy that seeks the goals of full production, full employment, price stability, and growth.

-411. Intermediate Microeconomics (5).
+411. Intermediate Macroeconomics (5).
 Pr., EC 201, EC 202, junior standing.
 The study of how prices, output, and size of plant are determined within varying economic market organizations.
+427. Managerial Economics (5).
+Pr., EC 202, junior standing.
+Decision theory and criteria for decision making concerning output, pricing, capital budgeting, scale of operation, investment, and inventory control.
+Attention is also given to concepts of profits, production and cost functions, competition, and equilibrium for the firm and industry.
 452. Comparative Economic Systems (5).
-Pr., EC 202, junior standing.
+Pr., EC 200 or EC 202, junior standing.
 An analysis of the rival economic doctrines of capitalism, socialism, and communism.
 454. History of Economic Thought (5).
-Pr., EC 202, junior standing.
+Pr., EC 200 or EC 202, junior standing.
 The development of economic ideas, principles, and systems of analysis from early times to the present.
+460, Law and Economics (5).
+Pr., EC 200 or EC 201 or EC 202, junior standing.
+Survey of the law and legal institutions (including law enforcement) from an economics perspective.
+Topics include property, contracts, torts, criminal and constitutional law, efficiency of common law, and efficient allocation of law enforcement resources.